Topological Nematic Phase Transition in Kitaev Magnets Under Applied Magnetic Fields: Mean-field analysis

-\textit{Mean-field analysis}. --- First, we apply the mean-field (MF) analysis to the four-body interaction term $\mathcal{H}_4$.
+First, we apply the mean-field (MF) analysis to the four-body interaction term $\mathcal{H}_4$.
 Then, the general form of the MF Hamiltonian is,

 where the index $a=1,\dots,6$ specifies the directions of hopping with the amplitude $\tau_a$, as described in Fig.~\ref{ph}(d).
-We also have phase factors $\eta_{ij} = \pm1$ in order to make $\mathcal{H}_\mathrm{MF}$ antisymmetric.
-Thus when $g=0$, the hopping amplitude $\tau_a\,(a=1,2,3)$ is half as large as $t$, and the same relation exists between $\tau_a\,(a=4,5,6)$ and $\kappa$.
+The phase factors $\eta_{ij} = \pm1$ is necessary to make $\mathcal{H}_\mathrm{MF}$ antisymmetric.
 The sign of $\eta_{ij}$ is defined as illustrated in Fig.~\ref{ph}(d) such that the direction of the arrow indicates the positive hopping from the $j$th site to the $i$th site.

-Utilizing the Hellmann-Feynman theorem, we can derive self-consistent equations as follows~\cite{SM}:
+Utilizing the Hellmann-Feynman theorem, we can derive self-consistent equations as follows (see Appendix~\ref{MFA} for more details):

 where the definition of bond order parameters is

 with $\ket{\Psi_\mathrm{MF}}$ being the ground state of the MF Hamiltonian.